mvujovich/IA22/README.md

 Created for IB CS 2020-22

 ### TODOs (ordered):
-- Fix bug where photos keep refreshing in the home view
 - Add profile photo functionality and fix profile views accordingly
 - Add ability to update/edit profile information (with Firebase)
 - Add sidebar to main home page that opens smoothly